Plains, North Lanarkshire: History

 The village was founded in the mid-19th century along what is now the A89 Airdrie to Bathgate road.
 The population of the village in 1860 is recorded at just over 200.
 Much of the original growth of the village was in keeping with the expansion of the coal mining industry in North Lanarkshire, most notably the Ardenrigg Coal Co Ltd. This coal mining activity dwindled in the second half of the 20th century.
 However, Scotland's largest opencast coal mine is currently in operation at Drumshangie Moss, a few miles northwest of Plains.
 There has been controversy regarding the impact of this mine on the site of the Stanrigg Mining Disaster where, in July 1918, a collapse led to the deaths of 19 local mine workers.

 Late 20th century expansion of the village has been to the north of the A89 road in separate developments of local government or Council houses, consisting of blocks of terraced houses.
 Originally planned as affordable, rented accommodations for the predominantly working class population, a large percentage have become owner occupied in recent years.
 At the beginning of the 21st century, a new development of relatively large, detached houses were established in the northeast corner of the village.

 There is no significant single employer within the village.
 During the last decades of the 20th century, the main employers were the Geest Company and Beechams.

 Geest occupied a site in the middle of the village, south towards the railway, and was involved in the receipt and packaging of fruit for distribution throughout the country.
-The site is now a timber yard managed by a company called Rowan Timber.
+The site is now occupied by Donaldson Door Systems who are part of the Donaldson Group, the largest timber product manufacturer in the UK.

 The Beecham site was a warehouse and distribution facility employing a number of local drivers and located adjacent to Geest Bananas.
 The warehouse was recently demolished and the site is to be developed for additional housing.